jannecederberg/jannecederberg.github.io/_posts/2015-11-25-installing-node-using-nvm-and-jekyll-using-rbenv-on-ubuntu-14-04.md

 ### Finally installing Ruby

-Once you're this far you're now ready to install Ruby:
+Once you're this far you're now ready to install Ruby.
+To list the available version, run `rbenv install --list`.
+Once you've selected the version to use (like here I opted to use version `2.2.3`), you can run the installation:

 {% highlight bash %}
 rbenv install -v 2.2.3